devstopfix/elixoids/README.md

 python3 clients/miner.py --name TWO --game 2
 ```

+The parameters of the game can be alterted in the [config](config/config.exs).

 ## Clients

 Clients subscribe to an event stream from the game via Websockets.
 The resources available are: